lzh-mb-mod/EnhancedBattleTest/README.md

   You can install vscode, then open it and install `XML Tools` extension.
 Open the file, right click and select `Minify xml` to remove all the spaces.

-- If you modified those files or the game updated(so `mpclassdivisions.xml` in Native may be updated), and the mod could not start, you should remove all the spaces in `mpclassdivisions.xml`, make backup of them and overwrite them using bakcups when reinstalling the mod.
+- If you modified those files or the game updated(so `mpclassdivisions.xml` in Native may be updated), and the mod could not start, you can wait for mod update or go to play multiplayer mode.

+  If you want to play this mod instantly, you can remove all the spaces in `mpclassdivisions.xml`, make backup of them and overwrite them using backups when reinstalling the mod.

   Or if you don't need character customization, you can remove the following content in `Modules\EnhancedBattleTest\SubModule.xml`:
   ```